PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

           RX bytes:42239 (42.2 KB)  TX bytes:625618 (625.6 KB)
 ```

-<span class="notes">**Note**: Usually there is no link-local IP address assigned to the interface at this stage.
-The IPv6/4 addresses is assigned when you set up a managed connection in the [Setting up NetworkManager on Linux](#setting-up-networkmanager-on-linux) section.
-Even if there is an assigned link-local address, you still need to ensure the connection is managed; the link local address will be periodically revoked and reassigned for an unmanaged connection.</span>
+<span class="notes">**Note**: There is usually no link-local IP address assigned to the interface at this stage.
+The IPv6/4 addresses are assigned when you set up a managed connection in the [Setting up NetworkManager on Linux](#setting-up-networkmanager-on-linux) section.
+Even if there is an assigned link-local address, you still need to ensure the connection is managed; the link-local address will be periodically revoked and reassigned for an unmanaged connection.</span>

 ### Connecting a device with an Ethernet-to-USB adapter